HaylzRandom/mini-js-projects/projects/image-carousel/README.md

-# 3D Background Boxes
+# Image Carousel

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript project that will display a collection of photos that can be controlled manually or automatically scrolls

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was to create a component to display a collections of images in a carousel that will autoplay and users can manually navigate through

 ## Tech Stack